Who isn’t subscribed to something these days?

 Heck, some of you have probably decided to buy a house that you can’t even afford.

-There wasn’t much thought into it and you were easily influenced by everyone else around you who had the best reasons as to why you should buy a house.
+There wasn’t much thought put into it, and you were easily influenced by everyone else around you who had the best reasons as to why you should buy a house.

 Why Cut Subscription Services?